Fewer Americans applied for jobless benefits last week

 WASHINGTON (AP) — Fewer Americans applied for jobless benefits last week, but the previous week’s number was revised upward significantly, with claims breaching the 250,000 level in back-to-back weeks for the first time in more than eight months.

 Applications for jobless aid for the week ending July 23 declined by 5,000 to 256,000 from the previous week’s 261,000, the Labor Department reported Thursday.
-The number of claims for the week of July 16 was revised upward by 10,000 from the previously estimated 251,000.
+The number of claims for the week of July 16 was revised upward by 10,000 from the previous estimate of 251,000.

 First-time applications generally reflect layoffs.